-4. The Dreigestirn (triumvirate) is made up of three people each year who are granted the titles of the Jungfrau (maiden), the Prinz (prince) and the Bauer (peasant).
-The Prince, also known as seine Tollität (his madness), is the highest representative of Carnival and is the leader of the main parades that take place during the “crazy days”.
+The Dreigestirn (triumvirate) is made up of three people each year who are granted the titles of the Jungfrau (maiden), the Prinz (prince) and the Bauer (peasant).
+The Prince, also known as seine Tollität (his madness), is the highest representative of Carnival.
+He is the leader of the main parades that take place during the “crazy days”.
 The Maiden, also known as ihre Lieblichkeit (her loveliness), is traditionally played by a man.
 The maiden represents the protective mother Colonia.
 The Peasant, also known as seine Deftigkeit (his heftiness), is traditionally played by an imposing man.
-The peasant represents boldness, as Cologne used to be a privileged imperial city.
+The peasant represents boldness because Cologne used to be a privileged, imperial city.

-6. The climax of Carnival takes place on Rosenmontag (Rose Monday) with the main parade.
-The parade, which begins in the southern part of Cologne and runs through the whole city, includes massive floats, many of which have been decorated for over a year.
+The climax of Carnival takes place on Rosenmontag (Rose Monday) with the main parade.
+The parade begins in the southern part of Cologne and runs through the whole city.
+It includes massive floats, many of which have been decorated for over a year.
 Some of the floats are funny representations of political leaders or topics such as Brexit, climate change, German Chancellor Angela Merkel, or even President Trump.

-7. People typically throw Kamelle (sweets) from the floats.
-The first row at the parade is reserved for children who hope to catch as many Kamelle as possible.
+People typically throw Kamelle (sweets) from the floats.
+As a result, the first row at the parade is reserved for children who hope to catch as many Kamelle as possible.

-8. During the “crazy days” many bars and pubs have a human-sized puppet, known as the Nubbel, made out of straw hanging above the front entrance.
+During the “crazy days” many bars and pubs have a human-sized puppet, known as the Nubbel.
+It is made out of straw and hangs above the front entrance.
 The Nubbel is traditionally known as being responsible for all the sins people commit during the Carnival season.
-On Ash Wednesday these puppets are carried through the city and are burned in a big celebration called the Nubbelverbrennung.
+Therefore, on Ash Wednesday these puppets are carried through the city and are burned in a big celebration called the Nubbelverbrennung.

-9. The traditional drink consumed during carnival is Kölsch, a beer that originates from Cologne.
-The brewing process of Kölsch is a strict one and must correspond to the German Reinheitsgebot (a series of regulations limiting the ingredients in beer in Germany and the states of the former Holy Roman Empire).
+The traditional drink consumed during carnival is Kölsch, a beer that originates from Cologne.
+The brewing process of Kölsch is a strict one.
+It must correspond to the German Reinheitsgebot (a series of regulations limiting the ingredients in beer in Germany and the states of the former Holy Roman Empire).